 With cPanel, you'll see that all their tools and features are laid out in front of you as icons right when you log in.
 It's quite easy to find what you need at a glance.

-However, you may prefer to stick with cPanel and invest your time in improving your website instead.
+If you don't want to deal with a different interface, you may prefer to stick with cPanel and invest your time in improving your website instead.

 cPanel vs. DreamHost Web Panel: Which Is Right for You?

 In all honesty, there isn't that much of a difference between cPanel and DreamHost's Web Panel when it comes to features.